-Championships will be open to competitors/drivers who are holders of the appropriate competition licence issued by MSA.

-In line with international sporting norms, this is not applicable to competitors who hold FIM international or licenses of another ASN/FMN (with MSA's permission) and who are resident in South Africa or have South Africa as their parent ASN/FMN.
-Such competitors may score points in MSA's championships.
+Championships will only be open to competitors/drivers who are holders of the appropriate competition licence issued by MSA, unless MSA has granted specific permission to the contrary based upon a formal request.
+In such instances, MSA shall be empowered to determine the specific criteria, if any, that foreign licence holders shall be required to comply with in order to be eligible to score points in the MSA championship concerned.
+In line with international sporting norms, competitors who hold FIM international or licenses of another ASN/FMN (with MSA's permission) and who are resident in South Africa or have South Africa as their parent ASN/FMN may score points in MSA's championships.